 Capital Projects Fund is used to fund capital improvements such as streets, large equipment purchases, and information technology projects.
-The fund also supports lease payments of approximately \$371,000 million in 2024 for police and public works equipment and the courthouse.
+The fund also supports lease payments of approximately \$370,000 million in 2024 for police and public works equipment and the courthouse.
 In 2024 we will fulfill our lease obligation on the Courthouse.

 This fund has three primary ongoing revenue streams: the Highway Users Tax Fund (HUTF) from the state for street improvements, the city's building use tax, and an annual transfer from the General Fund as a result of the South Metro Fire Rescue (SMFR) inclusion approved by voters in 2018 which went into effect January 1, 2020.
-In 2024, this annual transfer will be reduced by half to \$1.8 million with the other half remaining in the general fund to provide funding for proactive police safety.
+In 2024, \$1.8 million will be transferred to the capital projects fund with the other half remaining in the general fund to provide funding for proactive police safety.